Enjoy fine food and drink in the beautiful gardens of Downham Hall for charity

-Donwham Hall wil open its gardens to raise funds for Crossroads Care Ribble Valley and Downham Village Hall
+Downham Hall will open its gardens to raise funds for Crossroads Care Ribble Valley and Downham Village Hall

 The popular annual event will feature music from Barnoldswick Brass Band and violinist Ava Greenall, as well as floristry demonstrations by Linda Hardman of Clitheroe’s Flower Shop.

 There is a raffle to win prizes of meals out, overnight stays and much more.
-Visitors can also see the iconic ‘Human Fruit Machine’ and delicious foodie delights from Witchy’s Food Truck, as well as tea, cakes, ice creams and a prosecco stall.
+Don’t miss the iconic ‘Human Fruit Machine’ and delicious foodie delights from Witchy’s Food Truck, as well as tea, cakes, ice creams and a prosecco stall.

 Downham Hall’s gardens are in a constant state of development – now providing flowers, foliage and produce to local businesses alongside tackling the various elements of climate change, invasive species and many other issues that will strike a chord to anyone interested in gardening.